Digital Citizenship: A Critical Literacy / Inquiry-Based Approach

 Super Conference 2014 Session 302: Designed for Thinkers: A Critical Literacy Approach to Digital Citizenship

-Digital Citizenship approaches from this project make strong and meaningful connections to the philosophy of Together for Learning and to instructional approaches suggested in the Ideas for Implementation section of the T4L website.
-We encourage you to explore this sister resource.
+Digital Citizenship approaches from this project make strong and meaningful connections to the philosophy of Together for Learning and to instructional approaches it suggests.

 This project was funded in part by a subject association grant from the Ontario Secondary School Teachers’ Federation.
 Additional funding provided by TALCO.

 TALCO Digital Citizenship Project Team

 Ruth Hall, Program Coordinator, Library & Learning Resources, Toronto DSB

 Kate Johnson-McGregor, Teacher-Librarian, Brantford CVI, Grand Erie DSB